Changing the start up mode of your Program Delay Manager (PDM)

 - Bypass (Default) - The PDM is in full bypass, and the Bypass light in ON.
 In bypass, the audio is bypassed by relays on the I/O board.

-- Empty - The PDM is not in bypass mode but is at zero delay.
+- Empty (Real-time in PDM II) - The PDM is not in bypass mode but is at zero delay.
 None of the buttons are on in this mode.
 The difference between Empty and Bypass is that when choosing Empty, the audio is routed thru the audio engine in the delay.

 - Building - The PDM is not in bypass and, upon boot, will begin building to the Delay Size assigned in the configuration.
 The build light will flash while the building.